Snowmass 2021 whitepaper: Proton structure at the precision frontier

-Also very recently, in~\cite{Iranipour:2022iak} a new methodology, dubbed {\tt SIMUnet}, is presented which allows for a simultaneous determination of the PDFs alongside any physical parameter that enters theoretical predictions, whether a precision SM parameter, or the Wilson coefficients of some EFT expansion.
-The methodology is based on an extension of the {\tt n3fit} methodology described in the previous section and the NNPDF4.0 neural network architecture, which treats both the PDFs and the parameters fitted alongside PDFs on a completely equal footing.
-The NNPDF fitting framework (see Section~\ref{sec:nnpdffittingcode}) is extended to incorporate an extra layer of trainable edges to simultaneously determine the PDFs alongside an arbitrary number of such parameters.
-The capabilities of the new methodology are illustrated by simultaneously fitting PDFs with a subset of SMEFT Wilson coefficients and showing how the methodology extends naturally to larger subsets of parameters.
-For example, one could employ the methodology above to yield improved determinations of precision parameters along with the PDFs such as the strong coupling constant $\alpha_s(M_z)$, the EW parameters of the SM, the heavy quark masses, or a larger number of Wilson coefficients in the SMEFT or any other EFT expansion.
+Also very recently, a new methodology dubbed {\tt SIMUnet} was presented in~\cite{Iranipour:2022iak}.
+It allows for a simultaneous determination of the PDFs alongside any physical parameter that enters theoretical predictions, such as a precision SM parameter or a Wilson coefficient of some effective field theory (EFT) expansion.
+The methodology is based on an extension of the {\tt n3fit} methodology, described in the previous section, and the NNPDF4.0 neural network architecture, which treats both the PDFs and the parameters fitted alongside the PDFs on a completely equal footing.
+For this purpose, the NNPDF fitting framework (see Sec.~\ref{sec:nnpdffittingcode}) was extended to incorporate an extra layer of trainable edges to simultaneously determine the PDFs alongside an arbitrary number of such parameters.
+The capabilities of the new methodology were illustrated by simultaneously fitting PDFs with a subset of SMEFT Wilson coefficients and showing how the methodology extends naturally to larger subsets of parameters.
+For example, one could employ the methodology above to yield improved determinations of the PDFs along with the precision parameters, such as the strong coupling constant $\alpha_s(M_z)$, EW couplings of the SM, heavy-quark masses, or a large number of Wilson coefficients in the SMEFT or any other EFT expansion.

-Concerning the simultaneous fit of PDFs and new physics parameters, in~\cite{Liu:2022plj}, a joint global fit including both PDFs and a single Wilson coefficient parametrizing a vector-current type lepton-quark contact interaction in the SMEFT is also successfully performed by means of a fast scan in the Wilson coefficient space and a study on how PDFs are modified by the presence of a non-zero Wilson coefficients is performed.
-Also the ZEUS and CMS collaborations have performed similar studies in the context of DIS data and jets data~\cite{ZEUS:2019cou,CMS:2021yzl}.
+Concerning the simultaneous fit of PDFs and new physics parameters, in~\cite{Liu:2022plj}, a joint global fit including both PDFs and a single Wilson coefficient parametrizing a vector-current type lepton-quark contact interaction in the SMEFT was also successfully performed by means of a fast scan in the Wilson coefficient space.
+Modifications in the PDFs due to a non-zero Wilson coefficient were studied.
+Also, the ZEUS and CMS collaborations have performed similar studies of limits on contact interactions in DIS and jet production~\cite{ZEUS:2019cou,CMS:2021yzl}.

-Moving towards simultaneous fits of PDFs and other parameters of the theory is certainly a very interesting direction that will receive a big deal of attention in the near future.
+Simultaneous fits of PDFs and other theoretical parameters is certainly a very interesting direction that will receive a big deal of attention in the near future.